whatifif/weather-widget/README.md

 < Two Sites for this project >

 1. Weather widget editor is provided from a main site and this site can edit and manage the widgets.
-   The generated widget codes are stored in MongoDB in this site.
+   The generated widget codes are stored in MongoDB in this main site.

-2. Weather widget is provided from a separate site and this site provides widget only.
+2. Weather widget is provided from a separate site and this site provides a widget only.

 The reasons to run Two sites are:

-1. To scale up as microservice
+1. Separate developments are possible.

-2. https protocol of heroku site does not allow unsecure script.
-Therefore widget cannot be loaded in iframe.
+2. This can be scaled up as microservices

 ## Folder Structure